JuliaReach/LazySets.jl/docs/src/index.md

 or reachability analysis techniques in the domain of [formal verification](https://en.wikipedia.org/wiki/Formal_verification).
 Typically, one is confronted with a set-based recurrence with a given initial set and/or input sets, and for visualization purposes the final result has to be obtained through an adequate projection onto low-dimensions.
-This library implements types to construct the set formulas with the usual mathematical notation, and methods to efficiently and accurately approximate the projection in low-dimensions.
+This library implements types to construct set formulas and methods to efficiently and accurately approximate the projection in low-dimensions.

 ```@contents